MicrosoftDocs/microsoft-365-docs/microsoft-365/business/support/microsoft-365-business-faqs.md

 -   App protection for Office and other mobile apps with Intune App Protection.
 -  Device management for Windows 10 PCs, MacOS, and mobile devices with Intune device management.
 -  Identity protection with multi-factor authentication, self-service password reset, and conditional access.
--  Consistent security configuration across devices — protection of company data across devices, Windows Defender, always-on and up-to-date.
+-  Consistent security configuration across devices&mdash;protection of company data across devices; Windows Defender, which is always-on and up-to-date.

 **Simplified device deployment and user setup**